Last updated on April 13th, 2023

 Also, some people think that porcelain veneers do not need any aftercare action since they are already strong and safe.
 Although porcelain veneers are highly resilient against discoloration or decay, bacteria can still accumulate on your gums and can incise into your teeth.

 Also, it is natural that porcelain veneers wear out in time and lose the resilience they had in the early days, making it easier for bacteria to cling and survive on your teeth.
 Therefore, porcelain veneers aftercare is required, and keeping decent oral hygiene becomes more critical as your veneers wear out.

 Teeth Friendly Diet

-Speaking of which, you should stop or reduce drinking coke or other fizzy drinks.
-Tea, coffee, and alcohol are also highly detrimental for veneers.
+Speaking of which, you should stop or reduce drinking Coke or other fizzy drinks.
+Tea, coffee, and alcohol are also highly detrimental to veneers.
 They can make your veneers wear out sooner than expected.
-You can also consider stop smoking since nicotine stain stays on your veneers for more time, and it is harder to get rid of that with regular brushing.
+You can also consider stopping smoking since nicotine stain stays on your veneers for more time, and it is harder to get rid of that with regular brushing.

 Regular Dentist Visits

 As part of veneers aftercare, visiting your dentist is particularly important.
 Getting your veneers done might mean you have a significant positive change in your life.
 However, it is not the end at all.
 Proper veneers aftercare is only possible with appropriate maintenance of your veneers and other teeth in your mouth.

 Visiting your dentist regularly allows you to monitor potential problems in advance and act proactively while solving existing problems.
 Also, regular checkups and dental cleaning help you extend the lifespan of your veneers.

 Grinding or clenching during sleep is one of the most common causes of teeth wear out.
 Normally, nightguards are advised to the patients having grinding problems.
 However, when it comes to veneers aftercare, you are even strongly advised to wear a nightguard whether you have a grinding problem or not.